diodechain/website/solutions.md

   heading: Vault
   icon: icons/vault.svg
   content: |
-    The Diode Vault is a small hardware device that works as an “always-on” team member so team chat, files, and assets are always available – whether you’re online or not.
+    The Diode Vault is an autonomous team member that works as an “always-on” system so team chat, files, and assets are always available – whether your people are online or not.

-    You can put it in your office, in a data center, or in a friendly region to relay, sync, and backup up your data.
-It makes it easy for your team to operate in what we call “Light Zone” mode, reducing the amount of data distributed.<br><br>
+    You can buy it for your office or deploy in a data center or friendly region to relay, sync, and backup up your data.
+It makes it easy for your team to operate in what we call “Light Zone” mode, reducing the amount of data distributed.
     #### Use for
     Backup, timezone-bridging, network exit node
   buttons: